sergioburdisso/pyss3/docs/tutorials/extract-insight.rst

     # but classification results would have been suboptimal (not optimized)
     clf = SS3(s=0.32, l=1.24, p=1.1)

-    # The following lines could be replaced with just a single "clf.load_model()" in case we have
-    # previously saved the model elsewhere (using "clf.save_model())", but since this notebook
-    # is meant to be run from anywhere, we will train our model from scratch:

     # Let's load the training set
     x_train, y_train = Dataset.load_from_files("datasets/topic/train", folder_label=False)